 - 1.1 The 2011 Localism Act has given communities the right to draw up a Neighbourhood Plan.
-This right is aimed at giving local communities genuine opportunities to influence the future of the places where they live. - 1.2 The preparation of the High Leicestershire Neighbourhood Plan has allowed people who live, work and have a business in the area to have a say where they think new houses and businesses should be located and what they should look like.
-The Neighbourhood Plan also identifies and protects important Local Green Spaces, conserve local heritage and protect areas of nature conservation interest.
-The High Leicestershire Neighbourhood Plan will be a statutory plan which means that decisions on planning applications will be made using both the Local Plan and the Neighbourhood Plan, and any other material considerations.
+This right is aimed at giving local communities genuine opportunities to influence the future of the places where they live. - 1.2 The preparation of the High Leicestershire Neighbourhood Plan is intended to allow people who live, work and have a business in the area to have a say where they think new houses and businesses should be located and what they should look like.
+A Neighbourhood Plan can also identify and protect important Local Green Spaces, conserve local heritage and protect areas of nature conservation interest.
+The High Leicestershire Neighbourhood Plan will be a statutory plan which means that once it has been finalised, decisions on planning applications will be made using both the Local Plan and the Neighbourhood Plan, and any other material considerations.